ThanhHaipear/ThanhHaipear/README.md

 🎓 Final-year Information Technology student at PTIT.

-📈 Five years of experience learning about and participating in the Vietnamese stock market
+📈 Five years of experience learning about and participating in the Vietnamese stock market.

 ## 🛠️ Tech Stack